supabase/realtime/forum/README.md

 │   └── shard_n
 └── shards_ready_sentinel      # :ignore's every start; no pid
 ```

+The sentinel is more than a restart-ordering fixture: because a supervisor starts children strictly in list order and blocks its caller until each child's `init` returns, the sentinel's own `start_link/1` cannot run until every shard has returned from init, so its one-shot `:muster_shards_ready` send to the coordinator is a guarantee, not a race.
+The coordinator's `init/1` blocks on that signal (bounded by `:shards_ready_timeout_ms`, default 5 s) before broadcasting discovery or doing anything — like a rebalance — that calls into the shards, so `do_rebalance`'s synchronous per-shard gather can never land before a shard is registered.
+Shard init is local, ETS-only work with no I/O, so this timeout should never come close to firing in a healthy tree; if it does, the coordinator crashes and the supervisor restarts it rather than hanging forever.

 `:rest_for_one` restarts the crashed child **and every child listed after it**, never anything before it. `:one_for_one` restarts only the crashed child.
 That gives the whole crash story for free, straight from this shape, with no extra code: